VictoriaMetrics/VictoriaMetrics/README.md

   -envflag.prefix string
      Prefix for environment variables if -envflag.enable is set -eula
      Deprecated, please use -license or -licenseFile flags instead.
 By specifying this flag, you confirm that you have an enterprise license and accept the ESA https://victoriametrics.com/legal/esa/ .
-This flag is available only in VictoriaMetrics enterprise.
+This flag is available only in Enterprise binaries.
 See https://docs.victoriametrics.com/enterprise.html
+  -filestream.disableFadvise
+     Whether to disable fadvise() syscall when reading large data files.
+The fadvise() syscall prevents from eviction of recently accessed data from OS page cache during background merges and backups.
+In some rare cases it is better to disable the syscall if it uses too much CPU
   -flagsAuthKey string
      Auth key for /flags endpoint.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings -fs.disableMmap